Tuttu7/LVM-Basics/README.md

 ```
 #### -r option is equalvaelnt to --resizefs

 #### Mounting Logical Volumes on Boot.
-To better identify a logical volume we will need to find out what its UUID (a non-changing attribute that uniquely identifies a formatted storage device) is.
+To better identify a logical volume we will need to find out what its UUID ( a non-changing attribute that uniquely identifies a formatted storage device ) is.
 To do that, use blkid followed by the path to each device:

 ```
+mkdir /backups
+mkdir /projects
+mount /dev/mapper/vg00-vol_backups  /backups
+mount /dev/mapper/vg00-vol_projects /projects

 [root@ip-172-31-45-192 /]# blkid /dev/mapper/vg00-vol_backups
 /dev/mapper/vg00-vol_backups: UUID="f8342778-628b-4650-a2cd-ee9301d21c7a" TYPE="ext4"
 [root@ip-172-31-45-192 /]# blkid /dev/mapper/vg00-vol_projects
 /dev/mapper/vg00-vol_projects: UUID="f2224199-f1e8-4316-80c6-3ca0ee6eb015" TYPE="ext4"

 Insert the corresponding entries in /etc/fstab.
 Then :

 mount -a
 ```